-Mats can be used to increase comfort and prevent accidents.
+Mats can be used to help increase comfort and prevent accidents.
 To help choose the right type or style, consider why a mat is needed and what it's intended to do.

 There are four things an entrance mat should do: